EnzymeFunctionInitiative/EST/docs/source/guides/databases.rst

 ====================
-As mentioned above, the metadata and sequence databases are available for download at https://efi.igb.illinois.edu/downloads/databases/ where the lastest as well as past versions of the EFI databases are provided.
-Database version names follow a year month date format (YYYYMMDD).
+As mentioned above, the metadata and sequence databases are available for download at https://efi.igb.illinois.edu/downloads/databases/ where the latest as well as past versions of the EFI databases are provided.
+Database directory names follow a year month date format (YYYYMMDD).
 The ``VERSION.txt`` file in each directory contains the metadata associated with the provided database files, including the EFI DB version name (e.g. IP104) as well as the UniProt and InterPro release IDs.

 The metadata database consists of a single gzip'd sqlite file that is roughly 80 GB in size.
 The BLAST and DIAMOND database files are tar'd directories and are both roughly 185 GB.
 Unzipping and untarring these files requires close to 1 TB of available storage.
-To avoid potential errors or corrupted data while downloading these large database files, we also provide splits of the full tar/zip files.
+To avoid potential errors or corrupted data while downloading these large database files, splits of the full tar/zip files are also provided.
 These split files are each 5 GB in size and can be recombined to create the full database, enabling a download process that is more resilient.
-We provide a script that will automate the download process for the three databases in ``EST/scripts/download_efi_db.sh``. ::
+A script is provided to automate the download process for the three databases in ``EST/scripts/download_efi_db.sh``. ::

     bash scripts/download_efi_dbs.sh --help